Days of Wine and Roses - Joe and Kirsten's Apartment

 ... and Now, he is on Pacific Avenue crossing Franklin in the Pacific Heights neighborhood.
 The house on the corner behind him is the historic Talbot-Dutton house at 1782 Pacific built in 1869.
 It was also used as a location in the 1968 movie Petulia

 Then ...
-He enters the breezeway of his apartment, 1800 Pacific (map), opposite the Talbot-Dutton house.
+He enters the breezeway of his apartment, 1800 Pacific (map), across Franklin Street from the Talbot-Dutton house.

 ... and Now, here it is today after a recent remodel.

 Then ...
 Later in the movie a cab drops him off, drunk, in the breezeway where he picks some flowers as a peace offering for his wife.

 ... and Now, the large brick planter is gone after being hit by the car of a resident who might have been in a similar state as Joe at the time.